Three things combine to make Google Apps email and Apple Mail the best email system:

 Leave everything in one place and then you’ll always be able to find it.
 Organising your email into folders isn’t more efficient, it just wastes time and fragments your email so making it actually harder to find what you’re looking for.
 If this concept fills you with horror, it’s because you don’t understand how to search in Apple Mail and don’t realise how effective it is.
 Running IMAP with hundreds of folders/labels is very slow and it makes searching for messages in Apple Mail rather cumbersome.

-The reason I delayed client’s migration from MS Exchange to Google Apps was because one of the directors had been filing her email over several years and had created more than 900 folders – an inevitable consequence of trying to categorise everything!
+The reason I delayed client’s migration from on-premise MS Exchange to Google Apps was because one of the directors had been filing her email over several years and had created more than 900 folders – an inevitable consequence of trying to categorise everything!

 Managing your Email